Tornado Warnings and Watches

 Tornado Watch: Be Prepared!

-If the weather service issues a tornado watch for Orange County, the University will send a text message, campus e-mail and other notifications.
+If the weather service issues a tornado watch for Orange County, the University will send a campus e-mail and other notifications.

 A watch means conditions are favorable for tornadoes and severe thunderstorms in and close to the watch area.
 The weather service says people in these areas should be on the lookout for threatening weather conditions and listen for later statements and possible warnings.